 Thomas C. Hood Social Action Award

-The deadline to nominate an organization for the 2019 Thomas C. Hood Social Action Award was April 1.
-Please check back this fall to nominate organizations for the 2020 Thomas C. Hood Social Action Award.
-Please see below for information on award eligibility and a list of previous winners.
+The deadline to nominate an organization for the 2020 Thomas C. Hood Social Action Award was April 1.
+Check back this fall to nominate organizations for the 2021 Thomas C. Hood Social Action Award.
+See below for information on award eligibility and a list of past winners.

 The award is a fitting expression of the overall purpose of the Society for the Study of Social Problems, which is concerned with applying scientific methods and theories to the study of social problems.
 SSSP aims to bring together scholars, practitioners, and advocates to examine and understand social problems in order to further solutions and develop social policy based on knowledge.